 Applies to pramipexole: oral tablet, oral tablet extended release

-As well as its needed effects, some unwanted effects may be caused by pramipexole (the active ingredient contained in Mirapex ER).
+In addition to its needed effects, some unwanted effects may be caused by pramipexole (the active ingredient contained in Mirapex ER).
 In the event that any of these side effects do occur, they may require medical attention.

 - Dizziness, lightheadedness, or fainting, especially when standing up suddenly from a sitting/lying position